SergeyVorobiev/M88-GameStick-Patch/README.md

 Usually all mappings happen automatically, but sometimes you want to change the default behaviour.

-You are mapping the values of buttons of your physical controller to retro-pad using **retroarch.cfg** file, like:
+You are mapping the values of buttons of your physical controller to retro-pad using **retroarch.cfg** file, like this:
 ```
 input_b_btn = "289" or input_playerN_b_btn = "289" etc.
 input_y_btn = "288"